alesbrelih/docker-networking/README.md

 ## Setup

-To follow these instructions you need to run this on linux or windows WSL.
+To follow these instructions you need to run them on either Linux or Windows WSL.

 1. Run `docker compose up`

-- This will spawn 3 containers in a new docker network.
+- This will spawn 3 containers in a new Docker network.
-- This docker network is a bridge network so its basically like a virtual switch
+- This Docker network is a bridge network so its basically like a virtual switch.
 - Compose is structured in a way that it simulates pods.
-So two containers share network namespace while third has a separate network namespace.
+So two containers share a network namespace while third has a separate network namespace.
-  This can also be seen from URL configuration because containers inside first pod can communicate using localhost (same as sidecar - container does)
+  Network namespace can also be seen from the URL configuration since containers inside the first pod communicate using localhost (same as the sidecar container does).

-To prove this setup we can use (last ls needs sudo):
+To prove this we can run (last `ls` needs `sudo`):

 `ps -eo pid,cmd | grep -w 'main' | grep -v grep | awk '{print $1}' | xargs -I{} ls -l /proc/{}/ns/net`